 Paulsen's extensive credits include on-camera roles in numerous motion pictures including Body Double, Stewardess School, Eyes of Fire, The Perfect Match, Spaceballs, and Warlock.
 His television acting credits include guest-starring roles on MacGyver and St. Elsewhere.
 Additionally, he is one of the most sought-after voice actors in the commercial arena, performing in over 1000 of them.

 Realizing how fortunate he is and passionate about giving to charity, Rob supports various charitable organizations, particularly those benefiting children and cancer research.
 Rob's volunteer work with GOALmodels is particularly rewarding.
 GOALmodels, a high school program in Reseda, California, is designed to inspire ninth-graders to set goals and overcome obstacles in life.
-Blending his life experiences with passion for his work, his presentations are informative, entertaining and inspiring.
-In his leisure time, Rob enjoys golf, ice hockey and riding his motorcycle.
+Blending his life experiences with passion for his work, his presentations are informative, entertaining, and inspiring.
+In his leisure time, Rob enjoys golf, ice hockey, and riding his motorcycle.
 He spends the majority of his free time with his wife, Parrish; son, Ash (an editor for UDON Entertainment who used to work for GameXplain, but left to co-create Good Vibes Gaming), and two Yorkshire terriers, Pooshie and Tala.